leftthomas/SimSiam/README.md

 ```
 python main.py --batch_size 256 --epochs 1000
 optional arguments:
---proj_dim                    Projection dim for latent vector [default value is 512]
+--feature_dim                 Feature dim for out vector [default value is 2048]
 --k                           Top k most similar images used to predict the label [default value is 200]
 --batch_size                  Number of images in each mini-batch [default value is 512]
 --epochs                      Number of sweeps over the dataset to train [default value is 800]